dotnet/docfx/docs/engineering/developer-guide.md

 Tests should be fast, we try to keep total test execution time within 10s for in most cases.

 Prefer writing yaml based end to end tests:

-- It clearly defines inputs and expected outputs, providing a consistent and readable way to define end to end usage.
+- It clearly defines inputs and expected outputs, providing a consistent and readable way to define and communicate behaviors.
 - It has no dependency on source code, giving us the freedom to refactor without changing test cases.

+When writing yaml test, keep in mind that yaml tests serves **MORE** as a **documentation** for collaboration then a pure regression test:

+- Keep each test short and minimum:
+    - Ideally in less than 10 lines.
+    - Prefer short symbols like `a.md` over long file names
+- One test should only cover a single aspect:
+    - Don't mix scenarios into one yaml test.
+    - Don't copy and paste generated output directly into expected outputs.
+    - Only outputs related to the test aspect.
+- Provide a one liner to describe the scenario, avoid using numbers.

 When you do need a unit test, use `[Theory]` for data driven tests, this makes it easier to add more test cases.